-Speakers at Jacobs' summit stressed that housing was unaffordable not just for low-wage workers, but also for many recent college graduates struggling with debt and entry-level salaries.
+Housing in South Florida and much of the state is unaffordable not just for low-wage workers, but also for many recent college graduates struggling with debt and entry-level salaries.
 It's an issue for teachers, nurses, social workers and first responders, among many other essential workers.
 Sometimes they can't afford to live in the communities where they work.
+Rich said there are some Broward workers who have to live in Palm Beach County and commute because they can't find affordable housing in Broward.